questoph/vocab-trainer/README.md

 - **Stats:** Display and reset your test statistics
 - **Languages:** Manage word list for different languages

+The two test modes offer different possibilities for testing:

+- Use items using the the entire word list.
+- Use the latest additions to the list.
+- Use the words you got wrong the most.
+- Use the least tested words in the list.

 ## Use

 To use the vocabulary trainer, clone the repo, enter the main directory, and run the following command in your shell: